This page includes information about:

 - The Stem Cell Transplant Coloring Book - This coloring and activity book is for children coping with having a stem cell transplant and for his or her siblings and classmates, as well as for children with a parent undergoing a transplant.
 Click here to download or order copies.

-- Why Charlie Brown, Why? - This DVD tells the tale of a classmate who is diagnosed with leukemia.
+- Why Charlie Brown, Why? - This video tells the tale of a classmate who is diagnosed with leukemia.
 Using Charles Schulz's lovable Peanuts characters, the video helps children understand what leukemia is, how it's treated and how a child recovering from leukemia feels.
 When a classmate teases the girl because she has no hair, her friends rally around her and help the other children understand why his remarks were hurtful.
 Produced by Charles Schultz and United Media.
-(Also available in Spanish.)
-Contact an LLS Information Specialist for copies.

 For more information about The Trish Greene program, contact an LLS Information Specialist.